Snaps update automatically, and by default, the snapd daemon checks for updates 4 times a day. Each update check is called a refresh.

 Use refresh.metered to pause and re-enable the refresh process when NetworkManager detects a metered connection, such as an LTE link with a limited data plan.

 To hold refreshing snaps when on a metered connection:

 $ sudo snap set system refresh.metered=hold

 By default, refresh is enabled when a metered connection is detected.

 Use refresh.retain to set the maximum number of a snap’s revisions stored by the system after the next refresh:

 The refresh.retain value can be a number between 2 and 20.
 The default is

 refresh.retain=2 on classic Ubuntu systems, such as those running Ubuntu 18.04 LTS (Bionic Beaver) and Ubuntu 16.04 LTS (Xenial Xerus).

 snap changes and

-snap change <num> commands are used to see details about what changed during the last refresh:
+snap change <change-id> commands to see details about what changed during the last refresh:

 $ snap changes ID Status Spawn Ready Summary 2052 Done today at 09:34 BST today at 09:35 BST Auto-refresh 7 snaps 2053 Done today at 15:16 BST today at 15:17 BST Refresh snaps "gnome-calculator", "flock-chat", "gnome-characters", "gnome-system-monitor"